JuliaHealth/KomaMRI.jl/docs/src/how-to/5-contribute-to-koma.md

 Write down a message that describes your changes you are stageing to the project, and press the Commit button.

+Press Sync Changes to push your commit into your branch.

 >💡 If you want to make sure if the commit was correctly done, check your GitHub repository and see if the changes you commited are present.

 ## How to create a pull request